teddyroland/Operationalizing-The-Urn/README.md

 The statistical model developed here receives further exploration in the third post, "Irony (& Paradox & Ambiguity)."
 This repository includes the lists of <em>initial</em> and <em>final</em> words dicussed there.
 Further output from the model can be found in the "model" folder.

-Unfortunately, neither the underlying corpus (due to copyright) nor the derivative document-term matrix (due to limitations of space) can be made available here.
+Neither the underlying corpus (due to copyright) nor the derivative document-term matrix (due to limitations of space) have been made available here.
 For inquiries regarding the latter, email roland [at] umail [dot] ucsb [dot] edu